 The reinforced toe has a shifter guard to protect the top of the toe, and there is a metal guard that wraps around the front of the sole to protect it from impacts and delamination.
-The plate is screwed in place to ensure it doesn’t work it’s way loose.
+The plate is screwed in place to ensure it doesn’t work its way loose.

-Around the inner side of the boot, there is hard TPU for added protection, and some extra depth TPU over the inner ankle, which is a great feature as this area of the boots gets a lot of punishment from your bike’s footpegs and engine.
+Around the inner side of the boot, there is a hard TPU panel for added protection, and some extra depth TPU over the inner ankle, which is a great feature as this area of the boots gets a lot of punishment from your bike’s footpegs and engine.

 This is the area where my last set of boots copped the most damage, so it’s good to see a bit more protection here.

 At the top inner side of the boot is a layer of synthetic suede leather which is heat resistant and also gives you a better grip on your bike.
 This is an important feature to have in any off-road boot.

 The sole of the boot gives a good level of grip which is ideal for dual sport riders who need a bit of traction on the muddy slippery trails for the times when you have to get off the bike to negotiate a tricky spot, and just walking in them.

 The sole is the traditional stitched on type, as opposed to the bonded sole design which a lot of boots are going to these days.